faisalAfkz/faisalAfkz/README.md

 - 👋 Hi, I’m @faisalAfkz
 - 👀 I’m interested in web app development.
-- 🌱 I’m currently learning python,
+- 🌱 I’m currently learning python, data mining and machine learning
 - 💞️ I’m looking to collaborate on web app based projects
-- 📫 How to reach me -- hossainfahim766@gmail.com
+- 📫 How to reach me -- faisalisafk@gmail.com

 <!---
 faisalAfkz/faisalAfkz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.